joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 : (in PostgreSQL) a logical grouping of tables within a PostgreSQL server

 database management system (DBMS)
-: a software system used to create, manage, and query a database; PostgreSQL is a notable example
+: a software system used to create, manage, and query a database

+database server
+: a database that operates as a *server*; PostgreSQL acts as a server even when installed on a personal computer

+display logic
+: information or code that specifies how data is to be presented to a human user; unlike spreadsheets, database tables do not convey their own display logic

+document-oriented database
+: a non-relational database type in which data is logically modeled as collegctions of "documents" with tree-like structures

+graph database
+: a non-relational database type in which data is logically modeled as a network diagram (a mathematical graph) with nodes and edges

+Postgres
+: nickname for PostgreSQL

+PostgreSQL
+: an advanced open-source RDBMS increasingly popular with software developers; freely available at [www.postgresql.org](https://www.postgresql.org)

+relation
+: a data "table" that conforms to a few criteria mentioned in the chapter further detailed in Chapter 2

+relational database
+: a database in which data is logically structured as a collection of *relations* (i.e. tables) and which conforms (more or less) to the principles proposed in E.F.
+Codd's 1970 paper "A Relational Model of Data for Large Shared Data Banks"

+relational database management system (RDBMS)
+: a DBMS for a relational database; notable examples include PostgreSQL, MySQL, Oracle, SQL Server, DB2, and Access

 server
 : a software or hardware system that is always on, waiting to respond to requests from users or other systems

-database server
-: a database that operates as a server; PostgreSQL acts as a server even when installed on a personal computer
+SQL
+: the "structured query language", a declarative language for querying an RDBMS; mostly standardized, there are minor differences in the SQL "dialect" used by different database brands

+table
+: the commonly term for a *relation* in a database

 ### New `psql` commands

-TBD
+help
+: display a list of the most basic `psql` commands

+\?
+: list all `psql` commands

+\h
+: list all SQL commands supported by PostgreSQL

+\conninfo
+: report which database you're working in, and which account you're logged in with

+\c <database>
+: switch to working in the specified database

+\dt
+: list all tables in the current database

 ### New SQL syntax